Gov’t, UWI negotiating deal to train 20,000 Guyanese - Stabroek News

 The University of the West Indies (UWI) is currently negotiating an agreement with the Government of Guyana to help to train up to 20,000 Guyanese over the next five years, through The UWI Open Campus.

-This was disclosed yesterday by UWI which said that it was invited by President of Guyana, Dr. Irfaan Ali, to help drive forward Guyana’s human resource development strategy.
+This was disclosed on Wednesday by UWI which said that it was invited by the President of Guyana, Dr. Irfaan Ali, to help drive forward Guyana’s human resource development strategy.

 Vice-Chancellor of The UWI, Professor Sir Hilary Beckles, held a virtual meeting with Dr. Ali on November 5, 2020 in which they discussed a strategy for the country’s future described as “exciting, sustainable, and on the cutting edge of Caribbean governance.”